Why Vinyl Record Grading Matters

 Fair (F) and Poor (P)

 Fair and Poor records are at the bottom of the scale.
 They may skip, have deep gouges, severe warping, or be cracked.
 Playback ranges from painful to impossible.
 These grades exist primarily as documentation.
 A record graded F or P has value only as a placeholder in a collection or, in extremely rare cases, as the only known copy of a particular pressing.
-You should almost never pay for a record in this condition unless it's truly irreplaceable.
+You should almost never pay for a record in this condition unless it is truly irreplaceable.

 Record Grade vs. Sleeve Grade

 The first grade always refers to the record; the second refers to the cover.
 Some sellers go further, noting the condition of inner sleeves, lyric sheets, posters, and other inserts separately.
 When buying, always look for both grades.
 A listing that only gives one grade is ambiguous.
-You don't know if it applies to the disc, the cover, or both.
+You do not know if it applies to the disc, the cover, or both.

 Keep in mind that the cover often shows more wear than the disc, especially if the record was stored upright in a dry environment.
 Conversely, a pristine cover can hide a well-worn disc.
-The dual-grade system exists precisely because you can't assume one from the other.
+The dual-grade system exists precisely because you cannot assume one from the other.

 How to Grade a Vinyl Record at Home